fish-shell/fish-shell/sphinx_doc_src/cmds/bind.rst

 - ``repaint-mode`` reexecutes the fish_mode_prompt function and redraws the prompt.
 This is useful for vi-mode.
 If no fish_mode_prompt exists, it acts like a normal repaint.

+- ``self-insert``, inserts the matching sequence into the command line

+- ``self-insert-notfirst``, inserts the matching sequence into the command line, unless the cursor is at the beginning

 - ``suppress-autosuggestion``, remove the current autosuggestion

 - ``swap-selection-start-stop``, go to the other end of the highlighted text without changing the selection